galaxy-genome-annotation/python-apollo/docs/commands/annotations.rst

 [UNTESTED] Get all of the sequence's alterations

+**Output**::

+[UNTESTED] Get all of the sequence's alterations

 Output:

- A list of sequence alterations(?)

-**Output**::

 A list of sequence alterations(?)

 **Options**::